 I know what you’re thinking…OK, so there’s beaches, what’s the big deal?
 But let's face it, not all beaches are created equal.
 And we’ve been to some of the prettiest beaches around the world, still ranking these among the best.
 The beaches near Tulum and all along Yucatan's east coast are some of the most beautiful in the world.
 Palomino colored sand, softly-packed yet firm enough for walking, a morning run, yoga, or horseback ride.
 Your seaside view ranges from chic open-air restaurants, small boutique hotels and thatched cabanas, to deserted stretches of sand against small clusters of limestone rock.

 The sea is unbelievably aqua green - the stuff beach dreams are made of.
 Hidden, uncrowded beaches are easy to find and accessible, even if you aren't staying on the beach.
 Many hotels and restaurants offer beach access if you stay and have a lunch, dinner, or a few drinks.
+They don’t mind the sandy beach wear — which makes packing for the Yucatan a bit lighter.
 Also, ask locals in town for the best hidden beaches and you're guaranteed to get some good suggestions.

 Cenotes (sen-O-tays) are simply collapsed underground limestone caves and very common throughout the Yucatan peninsula.
 For divers and snorkelers, cenotes are one of the Yucatan's biggest attractions.
 Some of the best cenotes near Tulum are easy to get to.
 Some are smaller than others, but they can be spectacular, almost other-worldly, and definitely worth checking out.